Breath Awareness

 Shamanic Breathwork

-What happens during a breathwork session?
+What happens during a Breathwork session?

 What can you experience during breathwork?

-The experiences during and after a breathwork session vary widely and often depend on the technique, the constitution of the person, what they need to experience.
+The experiences during and after a breathwork session vary widely and often depend on the technique, the constitution of the person, and what they need to experience.
 In short, breathwork sessions vary from session to session and from person to person.
 In longer breathwork sessions, the first few times can be quite physical including tingliness, tightness, heat, sweatiness, cramping etc and include emotional release as what is experienced may be uncomfortable or unusual.
 There are of course some major benefits despite some discomforts of breathing in an unnatural way.

 What Are the Benefits Of Breathwork?